-[9-27-07] An original PS Form 8096 must be completed and signed by each of the presenter's customers whose metered pieces are included in the mailing that is eligible for a VAR.
-A list of those customers must be on file with the postmaster where the mailings are deposited for acceptance and payment.
+An original PS Form 8096 must be completed and signed by each of the presenter's customers whose metered pieces are eligible for a VAR .
+The original PS Forms 8096 and a list of customers presenting a PS Form 8096 must be on file with the postmaster where the mailings are deposited for acceptance and payment.
 If postage is affixed to the pieces using a postage evidencing system by an intermediate agent (not the presenter of the mailing) for the owner of the pieces, a signed Form 8096 must be on file from the agent whose postage evidencing systems were used to affix the postage.
 Refund requests are denied if all required Forms 8096 are not provided.